dai-shi/react-hooks-fetch/README.md

 ## Important notes

-If you are looking for useEffect-based React hooks for Fecth API, please visit <https://github.com/dai-shi/react-hooks-async>.
+If you are looking for useEffect-based React hooks for Fetch API, please visit <https://github.com/dai-shi/react-hooks-async>.

 This is a library for async functions with Suspense